MG-RAST/Shock/README.md

 would return it and all other nodes with that attribute.
 Address of nested attributes like "metadata": { "env_biome": "ENVO:human-associated habitat", ... } is done via a dot notation

     /node/?query&metadata.env_biome=ENVO:human-associated%20habitat

+Multiple attributes can be selected in a single query and are treated as AND operations

+    /node/?query&metadata.env_biome=ENVO:human-associated%20habitat&about=metagenome

-Note all special characters like a space must be url encoded.
+**Note** all special characters like a space must be url encoded.

 ##### example